storj/docs/app/dcs/pricing/page.md

 **Important:** Sixteen 1MB files use the same amount of metadata resources as a 1GB file.

 The Cost examples below assume a Segment Limit Increase has been applied to a project and the Segment Project Limit is sufficient to provide for the usage as described.
-There is no charge for the first 50,000 Segments per month.

 **Cost Example 1:**

 A user uploads 100,000 one GB files, a total of 100TB.
 Half way through the month, the user deletes the files.
 The 100,000 files are stored as 1,600,000 Segments.
 The files are stored for 360 hours.
 The files are stored for 576,000,000 Segment hours.
-The default 36,000,000 Segment Hours for the Paid Tier are subtracted, leaving 540,000,000 Segment Hours.
 The price per Segment month is $0.0000088.
 The price per Segment hour at 720 hours per month is $0.00000001222.
-The total amount charged for the monthly Per Segment Fee would be $5.40.
+The total amount charged for the monthly Per Segment Fee would be $7.03.

 **Cost Example 2:**

 A user uploads 1,600,000 one MB files, a total of 1.6TB.
 Half way through the month, the user deletes the files.
 The 1,600,000 files are stored as 1,600,000 Segments.
 The files are stored for 360 hours.
 The files are stored for 576,000,000 Segment hours.
-The default 36,000,000 Segment Hours for the Paid Tier are subtracted, leaving 540,000,000 Segment Hours.
 The price per Segment month is $0.0000088.
 The price per Segment hour at 720 hours per month is $0.00000001222.
-The total amount charged for the per segment fee would be $5.40.
+The total amount charged for the per segment fee would be $7.03.

 Note that the number of segments for 100TB of 1GB files and 1.6TB of 1MB files is the same.